311-code/Magic-Prompt-Injection/README.md

 Welcome.
 This project integrates advanced prompt injection techniques with the ComfyUI framework to enhance your AI image generation capabilities.

-The image above has a blurry background because the block that controls background was disabled and not prompted!
+The image above has a blurry background because background was disabled and not prompted!
 Another example coming soon with more detailed prompt.

 ## 🔮 Features